nicc777/code-container/README.md

 ![screenshot](screenshot.png)

+The screenshot above shows a simple example from an Apple iPad Air 4 (2020) connected to the IDE on a LAN network.

-Docker container based on Debian hosting https://github.com/cdr/code-server
+The Docker container is based on a Debian container that hosts the project https://github.com/cdr/code-server

 The latest updates (showing the last three months in which updates were done):